pirategaspard/cftag2cfscript/README.md

 cftag2cfscript aims to create valid cfscript that WORKS.
 Sometimes it does this gracefully.
 Sometimes it does this with ugly hacking.
 You will want to hand-optimize your converted code and of course regression test it.
 </li>
 <li>
-Make sure to search your converted code for "UNABLE TO PARSE" and "TODO". cftag2cfscript will insert these comments in problem areas.
+Make sure to search your converted code for "cftag2cfscript". cftag2cfscript will insert comments in problem areas that require your attention.
 </li>
 </ul>